 Shows the workspace defined when you create a new file.
-This is used to control the XY layout of vectors, bitmaps and the Component Grayscales.
+This is used to control the XY layout of vectors and bitmaps.
 Typically you select an item from this view by clicking on it or dragging a box around it with the mouse.
 To move it you can click a selected item a second time to go into Transform mode.
 Some items when double clicked will open a form relating to the object and many have functions related to them displayed when you right mouse click over them.